The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: -R and -L endomorphisms of topological Markov shifts

-The remainder follows from Lemma 4.7 and \cite[Theorem 14,9, Section 16]{Hedlund} (see \cite[Section 5]{Nasu-l}) \end{proof}
+The remainder follows from Lemma 4.7 and \cite[Theorem 14,9, Section 16]{Hedlund} (see \cite[Section 5]{Nasu-l}). \end{proof}

-Recalling Theorem 4.6(1), we know that the theorem above presents a method to obtain positively expansive endomorphisms of any full shift from any pair of a left-closing endomorphism and a right-closing endomorphism of the shift.
-In particular, we can obtain positively expansive endomorphism of any full shift from any biclosing endomorphism of the shift by expanding its neighborhood size sufficiently large and using a bipermutation.
+Recalling Theorem 4.6(1), we know that the theorem above presents a method for obtaining positively expansive endomorphisms of any full shift from any pair of a left-closing endomorphism and a right-closing endomorphism of the shift.
+In particular, we can obtain positively expansive endomorphism of any full shift from any biclosing endomorphism (in particular, any automorphism) of the shift by expanding its neighborhood-size sufficiently large and using a bipermutation.
+An application of the method to permutation cellular automata is found in \cite[Subsection 4.3]{Jad-Nasu-Yaz}.